ryancw/mbta_wrapper/README.md

 [![Build Status](https://travis-ci.org/sicentendu/mbta_wrapper.png?branch=master)](https://travis-ci.org/sicentendu/mbta_wrapper)

-Ruby MBTA API wrapper gem, nothing is really built yet but maybe it will be soon
+Ruby MBTA API wrapper gem, not much is really built yet but maybe it will be soon.
+If you think of any features you want, let me know.

 ## Installation